-Remote sensing has great utility in the determination of forest above-ground biomass (AGB) due to the rapid and repeatable acquisition of multi-sensor derived waveband information that correlates with forest biomass structure.
-Forests cover approximately 40% of the global non-ice land area, and their biomass accounts for about 90% of the terrestrial biomass, as such forests have an irreplaceable role in the terrestrial carbon (C) cycle (Houghton, 2005).
-Therefore, estimating forest AGB in the study of the C cycle and C stocks in terrestrial ecosystems is of high importance (Vashum, et al. 2012).
-Traditionally, AGB of forests was determined through manually intensive collection of forest inventory data; however, the emergence of portable terrestrial light detection and ranging (LiDAR) scanners has provided high resolution data to describe forest structure and derive forest inventory metrics (Wulder, et al. 2012), while satellite and airborne LiDAR has enabled the estimation of forest biomass from large areas of inaccessible forest.
-Developments in remote sensing technology such as synthetic aperture radar (SAR) and interferometric SAR (InSAR) has, particularly through the application of machine learning (ML) techniques, provided further opportunities to improve the accuracy of forest AGB estimates over large areas (Frolking, et al. 2009; Lechner, et al. 2020; Luo, et al. 2020).
-Recently, LiDAR, optical and radar remote sensing data have been combined into multi-source datasets for research into land cover change and forest biomass estimation (Isbaex, et al. 2021), climate change (He et al. 2023), environmental pollution (Zhang et al. 2023), and forest ecophysiology (Gamon et al. 2023).
+study of the C cycle and C stocks in terrestrial ecosystems is of high importance (Vashum and Jayakumar 2012).
+Traditionally, the AGB of forests was determined through manually intensive collection of forest inventory data; however, the emergence of portable terrestrial light detection and ranging (LiDAR) scanners has provided high resolution data to describe forest structure and derive forest inventory metrics (Wulder et al. 2012), while satellite and airborne LiDAR have enabled the estimation of forest biomass from large areas of inaccessible forest (Brovkina et al. 2017).
+Developments in remote sensing technology such as synthetic aperture radar (SAR) and interferometric SAR (InSAR) have, particularly through the application of machine learning (ML) techniques, provided further opportunities to improve the accuracy of forest AGB estimates over large areas (Frolking et al. 2009; Lechner, Foody, and Boyd 2020; Luo et al. 2020).
+Recently, LiDAR, optical and radar remote sensing data have been combined into multi-source datasets for research into land cover change and forest biomass estimation (Isbaex, et al. 2021), climate change (He et al. 2023), environmental pollution (Zhang et al. 2023a), and forest ecophysiology (Gamon, Wang, and Russo 2023).

 The integration of multi-source remote sensing data offers huge potential to improve the predictive power of ML algorithms used in data science.
-Hyde et al., (2007) demonstrated that the prediction of forest AGB could be improved using a combination of LiDAR, SAR, and InSAR (i.e., LiDAR+SAR/InSAR) rather than using the three types of data individually.
+Hyde et al. (2007) demonstrated that the prediction of forest AGB could be improved using a combination of LiDAR, SAR, and InSAR (i.e. LiDAR + SAR/InSAR) rather than using the three types of data individually.
 Indeed, spatial modelling methods that integrate airborne LiDAR with satellite-based SAR data have been shown to provide spatially explicit AGB estimates over large areas (Tsui et al. 2013).
-Vafaei et al., (2018) combined multispectral Sentinel-2A imagery with ALOS-2 and PALSAR-2 data to estimate forest AGB using four ML methods.
+Vafaei et al. (2018) combined multispectral Sentinel-2A imagery with ALOS-2 and PALSAR-2 data to estimate forest AGB using four ML methods.
 The study revealed that when Sentinel-2A imagery is combined with ALOS-2 and PALSAR-2 data, forest AGB estimates are improved over Sentinel-2A data alone, and that the support vector regression (SVR) method yielded the highest level of accuracy.
-Similarly, Tamiminia et al., (2022) combined optical, SAR, and airborne LiDAR data to estimate forest AGB using multiple decision tree-based ML methods to reveal that optical and SAR data provided the most accurate estimation of forest AGB; however, there was no significant difference between the ML methods used.
-Shao et al. (2017) demonstrated the utility of multi-sourced for the AGB estimation of forests by integrating optical (Landsat 8 OLI) and SAR (Sentinel-1A) explanatory variables to parameterize a stacked sparse autoencoder network (SSAE) and show that the data combination outperformed SAR and optical data variables alone for forest AGB estimation over large areas.
-Most recently, the accuracy of forest AGB estimation was improved by
+Similarly, Tamiminia et al. (2022) combined optical, SAR, and airborne LiDAR data to estimate forest AGB using multiple decision tree-based ML methods to reveal that optical and SAR data provided the most accurate estimation of forest AGB; however, there was no significant difference between the ML methods used.
+Shao, Zhang, and Wang (2017) demonstrated the utility of multi-sourced for the AGB estimation of forests by integrating optical (Landsat 8 OLI) and SAR (Sentinel-1A) explanatory variables to parameterize a stacked sparse autoencoder network (SSAE) and show that the data combination outperformed SAR and optical data variables alone for forest AGB estimation over large areas.